 Metropolitan Life / MetLife - Missing Policy Search

-Metropolitan Life - MetLife Unclaimed Demutualization Compensation
+Metropolitan Life / MetLife Missing Policies and Unclaimed Demutualization Compensation Payments

 On April 7, 2000, Metropolitan Life made the conversion from a mutual life insurance company to a stock life insurance company.
 Over eleven million policyholders became eligible to receive trust interests representing shares of common stock held in the Metropolitan Life Policyholder Trust, cash, or an adjustment to their policy values in the form of policy credits.
 Only 25% of eligible policyholders actually voted for the plan, and MetLife Inc. estimates 60 million shares of stock arising from its demutualization - worth $855 million at the time of the IPO and significantly more today - have gone unclaimed.